GKO95/GKO95.github.io/_docs/programming/en/PRGMING_Python.md

 ```

 ### `with` Statement
-A `with` statement creates a temporary variable only available inside an indented code block of the statement.
-When the file is opened using `with` statement, the file automatically closes at the end of the code block even if an exception occurs.
+The `with` statement creates a temporary variable only available inside its indented code block.
+When opening a file with the `with` statement, the file automatically closes when it ends.

 ```python
 with open("filename.txt") as file: